TWISTproject/explorer/README.md

 Create user with read/write access:

     > db.createUser( { user: "iquidus", pwd: "3xp!0reR", roles: [ "readWrite" ] } )

+Create index on tx table (you may have to run this after running the initial sync. txes collection may not exist yet):

+    > db.txes.createIndex({timestamp:-1})

 ### Get the source